SamvitJ/samvitj.github.io/blog-source/_drafts/2017-07-14-gradient-descent.md

 So is $J(\theta)$ just one-half of the *mean-squared error* on the training examples.

-Note that we could to aim to minimize any multiple of the mean-squared error, and we'd still be minimizing the actual mean-squared error in the process.
+Note that we could aim to minimize any multiple of the mean-squared error, and we'd still be minimizing the actual mean-squared error in the process.
 Thus, it's reasonable to take $J(\theta)$ as our particular cost function.

 Now back to gradient descent.
 At each iteration, we perform an update operation on our parameter vector $\theta$.
 The full algorithm: